roboticist-tav/diego_documentation/docs/corpus/mavlink/mavlink.md

 **Nevertheless, the use of the above command structures are considered foolish, since if a drone is instructed to loiter for a unlimited time at a waypoint, when itself is finite with finite resources.
 For instance, with no access to energy (fuel) it will surely run out of fuel and die; or, under threatening environment pressures it may suffer and die.
 Drones with common sense will realise the folly of this instruction and refuse to comply when it's nearing death.
 The refusal is handled by the `refuse` object, and if the situation gets desperate the `wtf` object will be used.**

-The foolishness of loitering forever can be seen in the human translations of the **Diego** instructioning...
+The foolishness of loitering forever can be seen in the human translations of the **Diego** instructioning…

 > Diego: `loiter_robot(myDrone)_waypoint(greenFlag)_hold() ? : ;`
 >> Human: *"`myDrone`, go to `greenFlag` and loiter there forever!"*